Prerequisites

 └── jump_and_branches.s

 Log in to the department Linux system.
-From the Applications menu you find Mars under Programming.
+From the Applications menu (1), select Programming (2) and then Mars (3).

-Mars should now start and you should see something similar to this.
+When you successfully start Mars you should see something similar to this.

 Mars is an Integrated Development Environment (IDE) for Mips Assembly Language Programming.